 Health Benefits of Strawberries

 Sweet, juicy strawberries, with their vibrant red color, can brighten up the flavor and look of any meal.
-They are not only delicious, they are low in fat and calories, high in fiber and packed with antioxidants, which protect the human body from cellular damage caused by free radicals.
+They are not only delicious, they are low in fat and calories, a good source of fiber and contain antioxidants, which protect the human body from cellular damage caused by free radicals1.

 Strawberries + Phytonutrients

-Strawberries are loaded with phytonutrients, plant chemicals that contain protective, disease-preventing, compounds, which have been shown to have health benefits.
+Strawberries are loaded with phytonutrients, plant chemicals that contain protective, disease-preventing, compounds, which are being investigated for potential health benefits1.
 Phenolic compounds are complex organic molecules that a plant produces for protection against diseases and environmental elements.
 They are also responsible for a fruit’s color, flavor, and aroma.

 Strawberries do not ripen after they are picked, so look for ones that are shiny with a deep, red color and are firm, plump, and free of mold.
 Avoid ones that are dull in color or have green or yellow patches.